entelognathus/agnathan-phylogeny/agnathan character list.md

 152. Braincase with lateral walls: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.

+Due to the preservation of only the preorbital region in Eriptychius we have coded it unknown for this character.

 153. Occiput enclosing vagus and glossopharyngeal nerves: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.